AntonioFasano/filleR/README.md

     par(mar=c(0, 0, 0, 0))        #Set numbers of lateral blank lines to zero
     par(xaxs='i', yaxs='i')       #Does not extend axes by 4 percent for pretty labels

-    plot.new()                    #Create a blank plot, as we just want to write our text plot.window(xlim=c(0,WIDTH), ylim=c(0,HEIGHT)) #Fit plot to paper size text(0, .5, "hello", pos=4, offset=0)   #Write to the right of coords without default .5 offset text(0, 11.7, "hello", pos=4, offset=0) #Write to the right with no default .5 offset
+    plot.new()                    #Create a blank plot, where we will want to write our text plot.window(xlim=c(0,WIDTH), ylim=c(0,HEIGHT)) #Fit plot to paper size text(0, .5, "hello", pos=4, offset=0)   #Write to the right of coords without default .5 offset

     dev.off()                     #Close device, that is saving for a PDF device

-Change `WIDTH,  HEIGHT` to your actual paper size.
+Change `WIDTH,  HEIGHT` above to your actual paper size.

-Since `text` will be used quite often, and we might want font and magnification, better to simplify it a bit:
+Since `text` will be used quite often, and we might want to change font and magnification, it is better to define a specialised print function:

     ###Print left aligned
     MAGNI=1    #Magnification factor